 The one knock I have thus far is one nobody is really discussing, and that is the app window sizes.
 We are still a bit away from resizable apps, and it looks like we’re stuck mid-transition.
 Apps open up in a phone-sized window and can be resized to full screen.
 The landscape option is not there at all.

 For many apps, this works well and helps with the transition to the big screen, but the behavior is a bit odd.
 However, for the majority of apps that still don’t have a big screen, landscape version, this keeps things working without issue since the apps aren’t being forced to adapt to a screen size they aren’t really ready for.

 This Thing Is Surprisingly Great

-In the world of Chromebooks, there’s little that surprises me any more.
+In the world of Chromebooks, there’s little that surprises me anymore.
 I wish it happened more often, honestly.

 I wrote this one off before it showed up, honestly.
 I wasn’t liking the black paint job and I was less than impressed by the Pro the first time around.

 I’m telling you that this device is the real deal.
-Sure, Android apps still have a ways to go, but they will get there.
+Sure, Android apps still have a way to go, but they will get there.
 (I’ve been using 4-5 regularly with no issue at all, so I’m already seeing some of the upside that will come when all this just works.)
 But that is the only knock I have with this device right now.
 Everything else is just fantastic.